CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/smtp-api.md

 ## SMTP API Overview

-An overview of SMTPeter's SMTP API.

-## Connecting through SMTP

-Connecting to SMTPeter through our SMTP API is very simple.
-First you will need to create login credentials in your [Dashboard](copernica-docs:SMTPeter/dashboard/smtp-credentials "Dashboard Documentation"), these credentials will let SMTPeter know that you are allowed to send email.
-Once you have your credentials you will have to configure your email client/mail server to forward email with the following settings:
+To use the SMTP API you need SMTP login credentials.
+You can create a username/password combination in your [Dashboard](copernica-docs:SMTPeter/dashboard/smtp-credentials "Dashboard Documentation").
+Once you have your credentials you can configure your email client/mail server to forward email to SMTPeter.com.

+The SMTPeter.com server can be reached via the "mail.smtpeter.com" domain, on port 25 and 587.
+Only authenticated and encrypted connections using "STARTTLS" are supported.
+Mails that are not sent over a secured connection will be rejected.

 ```
 Host:       mail.smtpeter.com